 I have lots of questions running through my head every day.
 Did I turn off my curling iron?
 Did I take all my vitamins and supplements?
 It can be hard to remember everything if fatigue kicks in, or when I am inevitably pulled in a million different directions.
 It’s especially important for me to remember things that may help maximize my time with my healthcare provider.
 But with limited time, and more often than not limited memory, I often ask myself, “How are people living with MS supposed to keep track of everything?”

-Over the 7 years since my diagnosis, I have learned some ways to help me keep track of my medication, diet and nutrition, fatigue, new symptoms, side effects, and anything else I am afraid I may forget.
+In the years since my diagnosis, I have learned some ways to help me keep track of my medication, diet and nutrition, fatigue, new symptoms, side effects, and anything else I am afraid I may forget.

 Here are some of my helpful tips and tricks: